 As a specific example for chaotic box, we consider the quarter stadium billiard.
 We define x as the length of the straight edge, and adjust the radius parameter such that the total area is kept constant.
-For numerical reasons we do not analyze this model "literally" but rather consider, as in previous study [16], a linearized version of the quarter stadium billiard Hamiltonian.
+For numerical reasons, we do not analyze this model "literally" but rather consider, as in previous study [12], a linearized version of the quarter stadium billiard Hamiltonian.
 Namely, we study a model Hamiltonian that has the matrix representation

-$$\mathcal{H}(x(t)) \mapsto \mathbf{E} + \delta x(t)\mathbf{F}$$ (2)
+$$\mathcal{H}(x(t)) \mapsto \mathbf{E} + \delta x(t) \mathbf{F}.$$ (2)

-Here ${\bf E}$ is an ordered diagonal matrix, that consists of the eigen-energies E_n of the quarter stadium billiard with straight edge x=1.
-The eigen-energies were determined numerically.
-The perturbation due to δx deformation, is represented by the matrix ${\bf F}$.
-Also this matrix has been determined numerically as explained in [16].
-We note that the fingerprints of the classical chaos are present in the statistical properties of the matrices ${\bf E}$ (level statistics) and ${\bf F}$ (band structure).
-The latter is discussed in Section 7.
+Here, E is an ordered diagonal matrix that consists of the eigenenergies E_n of the quarter stadium billiard with straight edge x = 1.
+The eigenenergies were determined numerically.
+The perturbation due to δx deformation is represented by the matrix F. Also this matrix has been determined numerically as explained in Ref.
+[12].
+We note that the fingerprints of the classical chaos are present in the statistical properties of the matrices E (level statistics) and F (band structure).
+The latter is discussed in Sec.
+VII.

-The linearization Eq.(2) of the billiard Hamiltonian can be regarded as a valid approximation if the wall displacement parameter δx is small compared with De-Broglie wavelength.
-This automatically excludes the possibility of addressing the semiclassical regime which has been discussed in the previous section.
-In our simulation the De-Broglie wavelength is roughly 0.1.
-This implies that (at best) the maximum driving amplitude that can be allowed is A=0.2, so as to have $|\delta x(t)|<0.1$.
-[Note that for presentation purpose we later re-define $\delta x(t)$ as $\delta x(t)-\delta x(0)$.]
-In the simulations we indeed have A=0.2, meaning that we allow a deformation which is comparable or possibly somewhat larger than that "allowed" by the linearization.
+The linearization [Eq.
+(2)] of the billiard Hamiltonian can be regarded as a valid approximation if the wall displacement parameter δx is small as compared with the de Broglie wavelength.
+This automatically excludes the possibility of addressing the semiclassical regime, which has been discussed in the preceding section.
+In our simulation, the de Broglie wavelength is roughly 0.1.
+This implies that (at best) the maximum driving amplitude that can be allowed is A = 0.2, so as to have $|\delta x(t)| < 0.1$.
+[Note that for presentation purposes, we later redefine $\delta x(t)$ as $\delta x(t) - \delta x(0)$].
+In the simulations we indeed have A = 0.2, meaning that we allow a deformation that is comparable or possibly somewhat larger than that "allowed" by the linearization.

-However, inspite of the fact that Eq.(2) may be a "bad" or even "inadequate" approximation to real-world physics, it is still a totally "legitimate" Hamiltonian from mathematical point of view.
-Moreover, the numerical model Eq.(2) contains all the physical ingredients that are relevant for the aim of the present study.
+However, in spite of the fact that Eq.
+(2) may be a "bad" or even an "inadequate" approximation to real-world physics, it is still a totally "legitimate" Hamiltonian from mathematical point of view.
+Moreover, the numerical model Eq.
+(2) contains all the physical ingredients that are relevant for the aim of the present study.

-To summarize: In this paper we consider, as far as formulation is concerned, a chaotic billiard driven by volume preserving shape deformation.
-On the other hand, as far as numerics is concerned, we analyze a specific quantum mechanical model which is defined by Eq.(2).
+To summarize, in this paper we consider, as far as formulation is concerned, a chaotic billiard driven by volume preserving shape deformation.
+On the other hand, as far as numerics is concerned, we analyze a specific quantummechanical model defined by Eq.
+(2).
 The numerical model is motivated by the quarter stadium billiard system Hamiltonian, but still it is not literally the same model.
-In particular, Eq.(2) does not possess the the semiclassical regime which has been discussed in the previous section.
+In particular, Eq.
+(2) does not possess the semiclassical regime which has been discussed in the preceding section.